 Valthirian Arc: Hero School Story is an incredibly addictive and entertaining take on a fantasy academy simulator.
 When you’re not running the day-to-day business of building facilities and watching over your students, you’ll be gearing them up and sending them on many quests into the unknown.
 The difficulty does spike quite drastically if you’re unprepared and don’t have the best teachers within your grounds – however, the only punishment for defeat is the loss of time you could have spent more constructively.

-Valthirian Arc: Hero School Story is great in both short bursts and long play-sessions as there is always people to train and a new mission waiting for you.
+Valthirian Arc: Hero School Story is great in both short bursts and long play-sessions as there are always people to train and a new mission waiting for you.

 Valthirian Arc: Hero School Story£9.99